gregei/Potato-8/README.md

 [![Build Status](https://travis-ci.org/gregei/Potato-8.svg?branch=master)](https://travis-ci.org/gregei/Potato-8)

-Potato-8 is a chip-8 emulator written completely in native Java and Gradle.
+Potato-8 is a chip-8 emulator written completely in native Java, built with Gradle.
 It emulates the core functions of the Chip-8, such as the instruction set and video.
 It's a small exercise that shows how efficient and clean Java can be with advanced projects.

 ![Potato-8 running](docs/images/screenshot1.png)